spacer

 1. Read the basics on our class project through the home page link.

-2. Install WAMP on your Windows-based laptop following the instructions below (or, if you have a Mac or Linux machine, install AMP by Googling and reading instructions you feel comfortable performing on your laptop - if you are uncomfortable at all, don't do it until after you have some experience with the classroom computers).
+2. Install WAMP on your Windows-based laptop following the instructions below (or, if you have a Mac or Linux machine, install WAMP or LAMP by Googling and reading instructions you feel comfortable performing on your laptop - if you are uncomfortable at all, don't do it until after you have some experience with the classroom computers).

 The two steps above will get you going.
 If motivation is a problem, surf the Web looking for the data involved behind the scenes.
 Go to the US Census or another data-driven site and take a look around to get yourself motivated.
 Tell yourself, "that will be cool when I can do that too".
 This is not a class I would expect requires me to motivate you too much You are taking it at a wonderful time for your productivity.
 The tools we will use are as good as they ever have been.
 If you feel intimidated, I assure you that you won't be midway through our class together.

-You might ask me why we are using the PC lab for this course?
-In fact, it is my first time teaching in the PC lab at RISD and it isn't my first choice.
-My laptops are both Mac-based machines.
-I'm installing the Parallel Tools software that will let me run a virtual Windows XP session in it to be able to pretend I like Windows.
-The reason we are using the PC lab is that the administration of the priveleges we need in order to install and run the best software for our purposes is significantly easier than in the Mac labs (classrooms).
+You might ask me why we are using a Mac lab for this course?
+My laptops are both Mac-based machines but I weaned myself on relational database management systems using a PC with Windows.
+On one laptop, I've installed the Parallel Tools software that lets me run a virtual Windows XP session in it to be able to pretend I like Windows.
+The reason we sometimes use a PC lab at RISD is that the administration of the privileges we need in order to install and run the best software for our purposes is significantly easier than in the Mac labs (classrooms).

 We'll see how our class time goes.
-If we get ahead of the curve, we can all do an AMP installation together on my Mac laptop so you can see how cross-platform these tools are (they are more cross-platform than they have ever been as well... lucky us).
-For now, if you have a Windows capable laptop you can bring to class, you will be pleased since you'll be able to take your work home with you from our class time together.
+If we get ahead of the curve, we can all do the various AMP installations together on all operating systems so you can see how cross-platform these tools are (they are more cross-platform than they have ever been as well... lucky us).
+For now, if you have a Mac, or Windows capable, laptop you can bring to class, you will be pleased since you'll be able to take your work home with you from our class time together.
 Then again, repetition is a key part of mastery of any subject, eh?

 So, give it a go if want to use your own laptop for our class together.
 Here are the steps I followed without any issues whatsoever: